Toyota Supra coupe review

 - Limited storage space

-The Toyota Supra is a famous name in the car world, thanks to it featuring in numerous films and video games over the years.
-The Supra disappeared from sale in 2002 but has now returned as this swoopy, bold-looking new version that’s probably the best yet.
+The Toyota Supra is a famous name in the car world, thanks to its starring role in numerous films and video games over the years.
+The Supra disappeared from sale in 2002 returning after a long hiatus as this swoopy, bold-looking new version that’s probably the best yet.
+Originally available as a sole automatic model, the 2023 version saw the introduction of a six-speed manual, but as of early 2024 the Supra is unavailable to order entirely through Toyota’s website, with the future of the model unclear.

 Although the two models that are now on sale have some similarities on the inside, such as the sat-nav system and some of the buttons, they feel totally different from behind the wheel.
-This is because even though the Supra uses some BMW parts, including the 2.0 and 3.0 engines, the rest of the car was developed separately.
+This is because even though the Supra uses some BMW parts, including the 2.0 and 3.0 engines and infotainment system, the rest of the car was developed separately.
 Toyota cites the Porsche 718 Cayman as the Supra's closest rival, and in terms of driving thrills it's right up there with the Porsche and the Alpine A110.
-It also faces competition from the Audi TT RS, Ford Mustang and ballistic BMW M2 Competition.
+It also faces competition from the Audi TTS (the Audi TT RS has been discontinued), Ford Mustang and ballistic BMW M2 Competition.

 The Toyota and BMW have very different styling traits, with the Supra bearing a noticeably similar look to the original concept car.
 Like the Honda Civic Type R and Lexus LC, it looks like it’s landed straight out of a comic book; the Z4 is rather more restrained in comparison, and is only available as a convertible.